Data Collection and Analysis

 With the data downloaded, it can be modified and analyzed.
 For example, Excel can word wrap the column headers to make them easier to read.
 Unneeded columns can be deleted.
 Percentages can be calculated for all of the race/ethnicity categories.
 With the “GEOID” column, you can match the data with geographic information system (GIS) programs and other mapping resources.
 To create population percentages, multiply the total population with the targeted demographic group, such as “Not Hispanic – Asian Alone.”

 FHWA has created a macro that, when enabled, can make reading the data easier.
 It will generate percentages and summarize the area under review after downloading census information.
 If you would like access to this tool, please email CivilRights.FHWA@dot.gov.

 Selecting Geographies – Map Method

-Step 1: Search for the P9 table in the top search bar like the prior example.
-Instead of customizing the table, click on “MAPS” in the upper-left section of the page.
-The page will display blank map of the United States.
+Search for the P2 table in the top search bar like the prior example.
+Instead of staying in the Tables section, click located on the dark blue ribbon under the Search box.
+Once clicked, a blank map of the United States is displayed.

 Most tables will show data for the entire country by default, so let’s change our geography first.
 Click on the left side.
 From here, the page will display a new layer with commonly used geography options.

 While Block offers the most granular population data, let’s view the next level out by clicking .
 Next, you will select the state.
 Scroll down and click on Maryland, then click on Baltimore County, Maryland.
 If you knew which tract you wanted, you could choose it here, but for now let’s click All Block Groups within Baltimore County, Maryland.